vin-ni/hover-on-touch/README.md

 ```

 ## Description
-When you touch an element, the »**hoverontouch--active**« class is applied and triggers the effect defined in your css.
+When you touch an element, the »**hoverontouch--aktiv**« class is applied and triggers the effect defined in your css.
 For example it can hide an element and show some secondary information, initiate a link hover or just trigger any kind of css animation.
 If you release under 250ms, the touch event is interpreted as a click and a redirection to the given link is triggered (if there is one provided).
 Otherwise, if you hold longer, the event is interpreted as a »Taphold« and the old status is shown again on release.

 This brings additional possibilities for the user to interact with the content of a website.
 For example, the user can read secondary information while scrolling a page.
 It further makes it feel more "alive" and "applike".